-- ongoing community clean up days to address the litter problem, particularly around Lake Eildon - installation of interpretive and directional signage to guide visitors around the area and educate them about the town's heritage, environment and sense of community
+- ongoing community clean up days to address the litter problem, particularly around Lake Eildon - installation of interpretive and directional signage to guide visitors around the area and educate them about the town's heritage, environment and sense of community nestled in a valley at the confluence of two rivers surrounded by mountains and close to

-Howqua/Macs Cove are to distinct communities situated in the Howqua River valley.
+Howqua/Macs Cove are two distinct communities situated in the Howqua River valley.
 Although there is a high proportion of holiday homes, everyone is passionate about its unspoilt natural environment and the serenity it provides.